nlhnt/USRP-Dummy-Streaming/README.md

 ```
 git difftool --tool=lvdiff
 ```
-Be aware that you will need to do some local .gitconfig changes all documented in: [LVCompareWrapper.sh](https://github.com/NISystemsEngineering/USRP-RIO-Streaming/blob/master/LVCompareWrapper.sh).
+Be aware that you will need to do some local .gitconfig changes, all documented in: [LVCompareWrapper.sh](https://github.com/NISystemsEngineering/USRP-RIO-Streaming/blob/master/LVCompareWrapper.sh).
 This is experimental and the bash script has some good references used during the development of the script.
 Some lines will look like they were written by a noob, this is due to a combination of making the script as clear as possible as well as really being noob writing bash scripts :).

 ## License
 [MIT License](https://github.com/NISystemsEngineering/USRP-RIO-Streaming/blob/master/LICENSE.md)